armin-reichert/pacman-javafx/README.md

 A JavaFX user interface for my UI-agnostic [Pac-Man / Ms. Pac-Man game](https://github.com/armin-reichert/pacman-basic) implementations.
 Both games can be played in 2D and 3D.

-Unfortunately, I have no animated 3D-model yet.
-The Pac-Man and ghost models used in this implementation have been generously provided by Gianmarco Cavallaccio (https://www.artstation.com/gianmart).
+Unfortunately, I have no *animated* 3D model yet.
+The Pac-Man and ghost models used here have been generously provided by Gianmarco Cavallaccio (https://www.artstation.com/gianmart).
 Cudos to you, Gianmarco!

 ## How to build